mimolabs/mimo-docker/README.md

 ## Firewall

 Ports 80 and 443 must be allowed - update your firewall settings to ensure these are open and accessible.

+## Email Server

+MIMO requires a functioning SMTP / Email server.
+You can use whoever you want but we recommend one of the following:

+- SendGrid
+- Mailgun
+- Elastic Email

+Once you've created your account, save the credentials as you'll need them during the installation process.

+We do not recommend using Gmail's SMTP server or your own one.
+The ones above are cheap and reliable.

 ## Login to your server